+P/Cs:

-P/Cs: Prednisolone may worsen pre-existing conditions such as hypertension, diabetes, latent tuberculosis or any other existing
+- Prednisolone may worsen pre-existing conditions such as hypertension, diabetes, latent tuberculosis or any other existing infection.
+It is therefore important to exclude (or treat) tuberculosis.

-Treat existing infections:
+- Treat existing infections

+- o Diarrhoea, with blood and/or mucus

+- Fungal infections

+- Scabies

-- o Diarrhoea, with blood and/or mucus - Fungal infections - Scabies - Worm infestations - o Epigastric pain (gastritis/peptic ulcer disease) - Conjunctivitis and trachoma - Treatment for the above conditions should be started immediately but one does not need to wait until the treatment is completed before starting prednisolone. - Diabetes should be controlled with oral hypoglycemic medications. - Prednisolone can mask fevers; even if there is only a suspicion of malaria treat with anti-malarials. - Follow up patients on prednisolone treatment (for reaction) every 2 weeks and assess the patient condition and do VMT and ST at each visit
+- Worm infestations

+- o Epigastric pain (gastritis/peptic ulcer disease)

+- Conjunctivitis and trachoma

+- Treatment for the above conditions should be started immediately but one does not need to wait until the treatment is completed before starting prednisolone.

+- Diabetes should be controlled with oral hypoglycemic medications.

+- Prednisolone can mask fevers; even if there is only a suspicion of malaria treat with anti-malarials.

+Follow up patients on prednisolone treatment (for reaction) every 2 weeks and Assess the patient condition and do VMT and ST at each visit